 Section 16.02.
+MEETINGS

-MEETINGS.
-All special meetings of the Board of Appeals shall be held at the call of the Chairman, and regular meetings at such times as the Township Board may determine.
-All meetings of the Board of Appeals shall be open to the public.
+All special meetings of the Zoning Board of Appeals shall be held at the call of the Chairperson, and regular meetings at such times as the Township Board may determine.
+All meetings of the Zoning Board of Appeals shall be open to the public.
 Business cannot be conducted unless a majority, at least two (2), of the regular members are present.
-The Board of Appeals shall keep minutes of its proceedings, showing the vote of each member on each question, or is absent or failing to vote, indicating such fact, and shall keep records of its findings, proceedings at hearings, and other official actions, all of which shall be immediately filed in the Office of the Township Clerk and shall be a public record.
+The Zoning Board of Appeals shall keep minutes of its proceedings, showing the vote of each member on each question, or is absent or failing to vote, indicating such fact, and shall keep records of its findings, proceedings at hearings, and other official actions, all of which shall be immediately filed in the Office of the Township Clerk and shall be a public record.

 Section 16.03.
+APPEALS

-APPEALS.
-An appeal may be taken to the Board of Appeals by any person aggrieved by an officer, department, board or bureau of the state or local unit of government.
+An appeal may be taken to the Zoning Board of Appeals by any person aggrieved by an officer, department, board, or bureau of the state or local unit of government.
 Such appeals shall be taken within such times as shall be prescribed by the Township Board by resolution by filing with the Building Inspector an application for appeal, specifying the grounds thereof and the payment of a fee established by the Township Board.

-The Building Inspector must forthwith transmit to the Board of Appeals the application and all documents constituting the record upon which the action appealed from was taken.
-An application will stay all proceedings in furtherance of the action appealed from unless the Building Inspector certifies to the Board of Appeals that a stay would, in his or her opinion, cause imminent peril to life or property.
-In such a case the proceedings will not be stayed except by a restraining order which may be granted by the circuit Court.
+The Building Inspector must forthwith transmit to the Zoning Board of Appeals the application and all documents constituting the record upon which the action appealed from was taken.
+An application will stay all proceedings in furtherance of the action appealed from unless the Building Inspector certifies to the Zoning Board of Appeals that a stay would, in their opinion, cause imminent peril to life or property.
+In such a case, the proceedings will not be stayed except by a restraining order which may be granted by the circuit Court.

-The power or authority to alter or change the Zoning Ordinance or Zoning Map is reserved to the Township Board, as is provided by law.
-Therefore, the Board of Appeals is prohibited from considering use variance requests.

-The Board of Appeals shall select a reasonable time and place for the hearing of the appeal and give due notice thereof to the parties and shall render a decision on the appeal without unreasonable delay.
+The Zoning Board of Appeals shall select a reasonable time and place for the hearing of the appeal and give due notice thereof to the parties and shall render a decision on the appeal without unreasonable delay.
 Any person may appear and testify at the hearing, either in person or by duly authorized agent or attorney.

 Section 16.04.
-NOTICE OF HEARING.
-Notice of the hearing on the appeal will be given in accordance with Section 15.15 of this Ordinance.
+USE VARIANCE CONSIDERATION PROHIBITED

+The power or authority to alter or change the Zoning Ordinance or Zoning Map is reserved to the Township Board, as is provided by law.
+Therefore, the Zoning Board of Appeals is prohibited from considering use variance requests.

 Section 16.05.
+NOTICE OF HEARING

+Notice of the hearing on the appeal will be given in accordance with Section 15.13 of this Ordinance.

-POWERS OF BOARD OF APPEALS CONCERNING ADMINISTRATIVE REVIEW AND VARIANCES.
-The Board of Appeals as herein created, is a body of limited powers.
-The Board of Appeals shall have the following specified powers and duties:
+Section 16.06.
+POWERS OF ZONING BOARD OF APPEALS CONCERNING ADMINISTRATIVE REVIEW AND VARIANCES

+The Zoning Board of Appeals, as herein created, is a body of limited powers.
+The Zoning Board of Appeals shall have the following specified powers and duties:

-Purpose.
-To hear and decide appeals where it is alleged there is an error of law in any order, requirement, decision or determination made by Township officials in the enforcement of this Ordinance, and to hear an decide appeals where there are practical difficulties in the way of carrying out the strict letter of this Ordinance so that the spirit of the Ordinance shall be observed, public health and safety secured, and substantial justice done.
+Purpose: To hear and decide appeals where it is alleged there is an error of law in any order, requirement, decision, or determination made by Township officials in the enforcement of this Ordinance, and to hear and decide appeals where there are practical difficulties in the way of carrying out the strict letter of this Ordinance so that the spirit of the Ordinance shall be observed, public health and safety secured, and substantial justice done.

-Authorization.
-In hearing and deciding appeals, the Board of Appeals shall have the authority to grant such variances as may be in harmony with the general purpose and intent of this Ordinance, so that public health, safety and welfare secured, and substantial justice done, including the following:
+Authorization: In hearing and deciding appeals, the Zoning Board of Appeals shall have the authority to grant such variances as may be in harmony with the general purpose and intent of this Ordinance, so that public health, safety, and welfare secured and substantial justice done, including the following: